webasylum/CrossMsg-Signing/docs/architecture/system-design.md

 - Nimbus JOSE + JWT
 - JUnit 5
 - XML/JSON processing libraries
+- Docker
+- Gradle

 ## Change History

+### 1.1.0 - 2024-06-XX
+- **Change**: Add containerized development, Gradle, and comprehensive test strategy
+- **Reason**: Align documentation with new codebase and workflow
+- **Impact**: All users and contributors must use the containerized workflow and follow updated test/documentation policies
+- **Migration**: See updated README and docs for new workflow

 ### 1.0.0 - 2024-03-19
 - **Change**: Initial system design documentation